mtiller/ModelicaBook/text/source/behavior/equations.rst

 --------------------

-If you are more familiar with mechanical systems, this example might be more enlightening than the one presented in the previous section.
+If you are more familiar with mechanical systems, this example might help reinforce some of the concepts we've covered so far.
 The system we wish to model is the one shown in the following figure:

 .. todo::